finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new InstrumentsApi();
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt time (optional)
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the query (optional) var page = page_example;  // string | Optional.
-The pagination token to continue listing instruments.
-This value is returned from a previous call to ListInstruments.
-If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
-Also, if set, a start value cannot be set. (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set - the default filter returns only instruments in the Active state (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
-Keys of the properties to be decorated on to the instrument (optional)
+            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the instruments.
+Defaults to return the latest              version of each instruments if not specified. (optional) var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the instruments.
+Defaults to the current LUSID system datetime if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing instruments from a previous call to list instruments.
+This value is returned from the previous call.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
+Also, if set, a start value cannot be provided. (optional) var sortBy = new List<string>(); // List<string> | Order the results by these fields.
+Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+Defaults to filter down to active instruments only, i.e. those              that have not been deleted.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)  (default to "State eq 'Active'") var instrumentPropertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\". (optional)

             try
             {
-                // [EARLY ACCESS] Get all of the currently mastered instruments in LUSID ResourceListOfInstrument result = apiInstance.ListInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys);
+                // [EARLY ACCESS] List instruments
+                ResourceListOfInstrument result = apiInstance.ListInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys);
                 Debug.WriteLine(result);
             }